2023 Most Popular Engineering Physics Bachelor's Degree Schools in Illinois

 Check out the engineering physics bachelor's degree programs at these schools if you want to attend one of the most popular in Illinois.

-Our analysis found University of Illinois at Urbana-Champaign to be the most popular school for engineering physics students who want to pursue a bachelor’s degree in Illinois.
-Located in the small city of Champaign, UIUC is a public college with a fairly large student population.
+Our 2023 rankings named University of Illinois at Urbana-Champaign the most popular school in Illinois for engineering physics students working on their bachelor’s degree.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 Of the 74 students majoring in engineering physics at UIUC, 85% are male and 15% are female.